 If you are traveling to multiple countries, and unsure of where you will go after your first few locations, no worries.
 You can update your itinerary as you figure out where you are going.
 This will give you peace of mind, not to mention the people who love you back home.

 You have just scratched the surface of planning your adventure together…

 Stay tuned for the next post, where we will dive into finding cheap flights that won’t take you days to get to your destination.
 Plus how to map out long-term travel, without being on too much of a schedule.

 Not a reader?
 You can follow our Travel Planning series HERE on our YouTube Channel.
-BE sure to hit that bell, so you can BE notified when come out with fresh new videos.
-These vids are crafted specifically to help you BE where you want, when you want.
+BE sure to hit that bell, so you can BE notified when coming out with fresh new videos.
+These vids are crafted specifically to help you BE where you want when you want.
 Together!
 With your online business.

 Have questions or comments?
 Leave them below!
 We would love to hear from ya.